AshleshaV/-Neural_Network_Charity_Analysis-/README.md

 ## Summary:

-As shown above, the initial setup for the model did not perform at the required level, coming in at 72.98%.
+- As shown above, the initial setup for the model did not perform at the accurate level, ending at 72.98%.
 Through iterative design, the model was adjusted and obtained an increased rating of 73.04% on the second optimization attempt.
 All other models had lower final accuracies than the initial model.
-For this, it can be seen that changing the number of hidden layers and neurons had a negligible effect on increasing model accuracy.
-Further adjustment may lead to an invalid model or one that overfits the dataset.

-I would recommend a Random Forest classifier for an alternate model design.
-This is due to Random Forest ability of performing binary classification, the ability to handle large datasets, and the reduction in code which can achieve comparable accuracy predictions.
+- we could further also optimize our neural network by removing more features or simply adding more data to the dataset to increase accuracy.
+Since our accuracy score was not particularly up to the standard with neural networks, we could have used the Random Forest classifiers.
+This is because random forest is a robust and accurate model due to their sufficient number of estimators and tree depth.
+Also the random forest models have a faster performance than neural networks and could have avoided the data from being overfitted.